 More likely to occur in the summer months, hot spots cause biting, itching, and scratching and require immediate attention to prevent them from a) getting worse and b) spreading.

 First and foremost, be gentle.
 Hot spots are painful.
-The afflicted skin area will need to be clipped and cleaned.
+The affected skin area will need to be clipped and cleaned.
 Antibiotics and anti-inflammatories are used to treat infections and remove the itch.
-These may be applied topically or orally.
+These may be applied topically or given orally.

 Above all, a hot spot needs to stay:

 This means NO licking!